RU09342/lab-5-sensing-the-world-around-you-sensor-squad/Visualizing Data/README.md

 * Last Updated: 11/16/17

 ## Overview
-Using the ADC12 code implemented in the "Sensors and Signal Conditioning" part of this lab, differnt types of data visualizations were possible.
+Using the ADC12 code implemented in the "Sensors and Signal Conditioning" part of this lab, several different types of data visualizations were possible.
 ## RGB LED (MSP430FR5994)
 ### Hardware
 This software is meant to be run with a common anode RGB LED.
 The LED circuit is shown below.
+The Green part of the RGB LED is unused for this circuit, as it only displays red, blue, or purple.
 ![LEDCircuit](https://github.com/RU09342/lab-5-sensing-the-world-around-you-sensor-squad/tree/master/Visualizing%20Data/RGBLED/Assets/LEDCircuit.png?raw=true)
 Connecting the board to the RGB LED circuit will use different colors on the LED in order to show the temperature from the temperature sensor.
 ### Software